davidesantangelo/vsum/README.md

 **Compile the library source into an object file:**

-*   **On x86-64 (Intel/AMD) - Recommended:** Enable AVX2 at compile time if your toolchain supports it.
-This allows the compiler to generate code for all levels (AVX2, AVX, SSE2, SSE), and the runtime check will select the best available path for summation.
+*   **On x86-64 (Intel/AMD) - Recommended:** Enable AVX2 and SSE3 at compile time if your toolchain supports it.
+This allows the compiler to generate code for all levels, and the runtime check will select the best available path.
     ```bash
     # Enable AVX2 (implies AVX, SSE4, SSE3, SSE2, SSE)
     gcc -c vsum.c -o vsum.o -O2 -Wall -Wextra -pthread -mavx2
-    # Or enable only up to SSE2 if AVX is not desired/available for compilation
+    # Or explicitly enable SSE3 if only targeting up to SSE/SSE2 but wanting hadd optimization
-    # gcc -c vsum.c -o vsum.o -O2 -Wall -Wextra -pthread -msse2
+    # gcc -c vsum.c -o vsum.o -O2 -Wall -Wextra -pthread -msse3
     # Using -march=native might yield slightly better code for the specific machine compiling it
     # gcc -c vsum.c -o vsum.o -O2 -Wall -Wextra -pthread -march=native
     ```
 *   **On other architectures (e.g., ARM):** The x86 SIMD parts will be disabled by preprocessor directives or fail the runtime check.
-NEON placeholders exist but are not yet implemented.
     ```bash
     gcc -c vsum.c -o vsum.o -O2 -Wall -Wextra -pthread
     ```
     *   `-O2`: Optimization level (or `-O3`).
     *   `-Wall -Wextra`: Enable useful compiler warnings.
     *   `-pthread`: Enable and link pthreads support.
-    *   `-mavx2` / `-msse2` / `-march=native`: (Optional, **x86-64 only**) Allows the compiler to generate specific SIMD code, which the library then guards with runtime checks.
+    *   `-mavx2` / `-msse3` / `-march=native`: (Optional, **x86-64 only**) Allows the compiler to generate specific SIMD code, which the library then guards with runtime checks.
+The `restrict` keyword is standard C99 and doesn't require special flags.

 ## Usage